 - Visiting your GP

-- Seeing a licensed therapist or counselor
+- Seeing a licensed therapist or counsellor

 - Reading further books on anger management